How My First 30 Days Alcohol-Free Turned Into 6 Years of Sobriety

 Early sobriety is an emotional and tender time, so I wanted to share with you my diary of my first 30 days sober, which has somehow turned into 6 continuous years alcohol-free.

 6 years ago I woke up on the couch at 3am after drinking a bottle of wine.
 I came upstairs to crawl into bed with my husband filled with anxiety and unable to fall back to sleep.

 In the morning I had to get up, get ready and take my kids to school with a headache, bloodshot eyes and a hangover, while trying to ignore my husband’s question of “how are you feeling this morning?”

 And while that morning was no different than many others, somehow on that day I decided that I couldn’t do this to myself anymore.
 I had been trying to cut back on my drinking and moderate it, but it wasn’t working.
 I realized that I had to make a change and take a break from drinking and I needed support.

-So I reached out to a sober coach and signed up to work with her.
+So I reached out to a sober coach, Belle Robertson of Tired Of Thinking About Drinking, and signed up to work with her.

 That day, February 18, 2016, was my last Day 1.

 That day without wine somehow turned into 7 days and 10 days, 16 and 21 days without wine, 27 days and then an entire month alcohol-free.